S. Alabama looks to extend streak vs Troy | WTOP

-BOTTOM LINE: South Alabama looks for its sixth straight win in the head-to-head series over Troy.
-South Alabama has won by an average of 9 points in its last five wins over the Trojans.
-Troy’s last win in the series came on March 7, 2018, a 69-62 win.
+BOTTOM LINE: South Alabama looks for its fifth straight conference win against Troy.
+South Alabama’s last Sun Belt loss came against the Georgia Southern Eagles 84-75 on Jan.
+22. Troy came up short in a 79-64 game at home to Georgia Southern on Saturday.

-TALE OF TWO ROSTERS: South Alabama has depended on senior leadership this year while Troy has been fueled heavily by freshmen.
-For the Jaguars, seniors Michael Flowers, Kayo Goncalves and John Pettway have collectively scored 53 percent of the team’s points this season, including 68 percent of all Jaguars points over their last five.
-In the other locker room, freshmen Zay Williams, Kam Woods and Duke Miles have collectively scored 42 percent of Troy’s points this season.
+SENIOR STUDS: South Alabama’s Michael Flowers, Kayo Goncalves and John Pettway have combined to score 53 percent of the team’s points this season, including 52 percent of all Jaguars scoring over the last five games.

-SUN BELT IMPROVEMENT: The Trojans have scored 66.5 points per game across 11 conference games, an improvement from the 57 per game they managed in non-conference play.MIGHTY MICHAEL: Flowers has connected on 40.5 percent of the 168 3-pointers he’s attempted and has made 12 of 42 over the last five games.
-He’s also made 79.8 percent of his free throws this season.
+CLAMPING DOWN: The Jaguars have allowed just 69 points per game to conference opponents thus far, an improvement from the 80.2 per game they allowed to non-conference opponents.

-UNBEATEN WHEN: Troy is a perfect 7-0 when it holds an opponent to 62 points or fewer.
-The Trojans are 3-11 when opponents score more than 62 points.
+KEY FACILITATOR: Flowers has either made or assisted on 45 percent of all South Alabama field goals over the last three games.
+The senior guard has 23 field goals and 11 assists in those games.

+STREAK STATS: Troy has dropped its last five road games, scoring 65 points and allowing 76 points during those contests.
+South Alabama has won its last three home games, scoring an average of 67.7 points while giving up 59.7.

-ASSIST-TO-FG RATIO: The Trojans have recently used assists to create buckets more often than the Jaguars.
-Troy has 37 assists on 69 field goals (53.6 percent) over its previous three outings while South Alabama has assists on 34 of 81 field goals (42 percent) during its past three games.
+ASSIST DISTRIBUTION: The Trojans have recently used assists to create baskets more often than the Jaguars.
+South Alabama has an assist on 32 of 75 field goals (42.7 percent) across its past three outings while Troy has assists on 38 of 76 field goals (50 percent) during its past three games.

-DID YOU KNOW: Troy has attempted the second-most free throws among all Sun Belt teams.
-The Trojans have averaged 20.4 free throws per game this season.
+DID YOU KNOW: South Alabama has made 9.3 3-pointers per game this season, which is most among Sun Belt teams.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25